 Pregnancy is a very unique time in the life of a woman during which it is even more important, to look after her well-being.

-Being a mum of 2, I experienced first hand how wonderfully supportive a yoga practice was during 2 completely different pregnancies.
-My oldest son was born in hospital after 3 days of labour, being accelerated, with most drugs on offer, just before the consultant wanted to prepare my for a caesarian.
-And my daughter after 3 1/2 hours of labour from start including birth at home with a husband, a friend of mine and 2 midwives without any pain relief but deep breaths.
+Being a mum of 2, I experienced first hand how wonderfully supportive yoga has been.
+Both pregnancies were quite straight forward, both births were nearly on opposite ends of the spectrum.
+My son was born in hospital after 3 days of labour, having been accelerated due to lack of progress, with lots of drugs, just before the consultant threatened to prepare for a caesarian.
+My daughter on the other hand arrived at home after 3 1/2 hours of labour from start to finish with my husband, a friend and 2 midwives without any pain relief but deep breaths and lots of movement.

 - back pain